 • Variables: The symbols play the role of the variables.
 A symbol is an entity with several attributes and not just the name of a place in memory.
 The attributes of a symbol are: name, value and property list.
 When we type in the name of a variable the interpreter looks it up in the hash table and finds the symbol that corresponds to the name (if this is the first time it sees the name creates a new symbol with function intern).
 Then depending on whether it is on the left or right side of an assignment retrieves or modifies the value field of the symbol.
-So if we type a+3;
+So if we type then in the first case we modify the value field of a and in the second we just access it.
+If the second expression was evaluated we would have a call to gplus with 5 and 3 as arguments.

 '''

 a=5;

+a+3;

 '''